Skip to main content

 Script Execution

-// Condition has already been evaluated
+// In postScript: condition has already been evaluated

 // ___result___ contains the condition result (true/false)